aentan/mydoc-website/content/employers.md

           body: "Keep employees actively engaged and healthy with a simple and convenient design as proven by high employee satisfaction."
         - icon: "icon-savings"
           headline: "Save money"
           body: "Identity problems before it is too late with continuous care.
-Lower hospital re-admissions with higher patient follow-"
+Lower hospital re-admissions with higher patient follow-up rates."
         - icon: "icon-connected-care"
           headline: "Connected care"
           body: "The only platform used by the largest diagnostics labs, pharmacies, leading insurers and Fortune 500 companies to provide employee care."